Satish Gujral: Works

 The Partition of India and the associated agony of the immigrants impacted a young Satish and manifested itself in the artworks he created.
 From 1952 to 1974, Gujral organised shows of his sculptures, paintings and graphics in many cities across the world such as New York City, New Delhi, Montreal, Berlin and Tokyo, among others.

 Gujral was also an architect and his design of the Belgium Embassy in New Delhi was selected by the international forum of architects as one of the finest buildings built in the 20th century.

 Personal life

-Gujral lived with his wife Kiran (1937-2024) in New Delhi.
+Gujral lived with his wife Kiran (1937–2024) in New Delhi.
 Their son Mohit Gujral, who is an architect, is married to former model, Feroze Gujral.
 They also have 2 daughters, Alpana, a jewellery designer, and Raseel Gujral Ansal, an interior designer and owner of Casa Paradox & Casa Pop and is married to Navin Ansal.

+Death

+Gujral died on 26 March 2020 in New Delhi, aged 94.
+His body was later cremated in the presence of his close family.

 In popular culture

 Dozens of documentaries have been made recording Gujral's work.
 The Films Division of India produced a short documentary film on his life, titled Satish Gujral, directed by Balwant Gargi it provides an overview of his life and works.

 He was also part of the 2007 BBC television film, Partition: The Day India Burned.
 A 24-minute documentary called "A Brush with Life" was released on 15 February 2012 which was based on his own book with the same name.
 Four books of his work have been published, including an autobiography.